flutter/website/src/content/app-architecture/case-study/testing.md

 }
 ```

-This method's only job is to create a widget tree that can be tested.
+This function's only job is to create a widget tree that can be tested.

 The `loadWidget` method passes in the unique parts of a widget tree for testing.
 In this case, that includes the `HomeScreen` and its ViewModel,
 as well as some additional faked repositories that
 are higher in the widget tree.

-The most important thing to take-away is that view and ViewModel tests
+The most important thing to take away is that view and ViewModel tests
 only require mocking repositories if your architecture is sound.

-## Testing the Data Layer
+## Testing the data layer

 Similar to the UI layer,
 the components of the data layer have well-defined inputs and outputs,